AkshayRaina/Matrix-Digital-Rain/README.md

 Wrote 3 versions of Matrix Digital Rain in Shell | Bash, running on cmd.

-Also wrote a jQuery UI Framework Based runnable demo with graphic enhancements using pixel perfect CSS webkits.
+Also wrote a jQuery UI Framework Based runnable demo with graphic enhancements using pixel perfect CSS Framework web-kits.